dev9012675/brackets-internship/Week 3/Day 5/Input Validation with DTOs/README.md

-# RESTful API
+# Input Validation with DTOs

-For this task, I have expanded StudentsController to include all CRUD operations (GET, POST, PUT, DELETE).
-I have also integrated MongoDB via mongoose in this task such that the api endpoints Create , Fetch , Update and Delete data from the database.
+For this task, I have created DTOs to validate incoming data using class-validator and class-transformer, I have also changed the student schema definition to include interfaces as types.
+The interfaces are in src/students/student.interfaces.ts while the DTOs are in the src/students/dto directory.

 ## API Reference